 Can I Sue a Large Online Seller/Retailer Company?

 Yes, you may be able to sue certain large online retailers, but you are bound by the terms of their online user agreement.
-Those agreements vary substantially from site to site.
+Those agreements have substantial variation from site to site.

-A contracts attorney could help you better understand the terms of your user agreement — as you will see, those agreements can be quirky — and give you legal advice about whether you should seek legal relief.
-However, you may be able to get a refund or otherwise resolve your dispute informally.
-So try that first.
+A contracts attorney could help you better understand the terms of your user agreement with the online company.
+As you will see, those agreements can be quirky.
+An attorney can give you legal advice about whether you should seek legal relief.
+However, you may be able to get a refund or otherwise resolve your dispute through informal means, so try that first.

 E-Commerce Is Big Business